 \begin{example} Let $Y$ be a smooth curve with genus $g\geq 2$, and consider the ruled surface $X=\bP_Y(\cO\oplus\cO(-K_Y-D))$, where $D$ is an ample divisor on $Y$ with $\deg D=d>2g-2$.
 Then $K_X = -2C_0-f^*D$, where $f$ is the structure morphism $f:X\rightarrow Y$ and $C_0$ is the distinguished section.
 Note that $-K_X\geq f^*D+C_0\geq 0$ and $(f^*D+C_0)^2=d+2-2g>0$, which implies $-K_X$ is big, but $-K_Y$ is anti-ample.
 Hence the conclusions of the above theorems fail.
 Note that in this case, we have $\textbf{B}_-(-K_X)=\textbf{B}(-K_X)=\textbf{B}_+(-K_X)=\Supp C_0$, which is surject onto $Y$. \end{example}

 The structure of this paper is as follows.
 In Section 2, we give a brief review of asymptotic invariants for $\bQ$-Cartier divisor, klt-trivial fibration, moduli {\bf b}-divisors, and weakly positive sheaves.
-In Section 3, we generalize \cite[Theorem 3.1]{EG} in to Theorem \ref{pe}.
+In Section 3, we generalize \cite[Theorem 3.1]{EG} into Theorem \ref{pe}.
 Then we apply Theorem \ref{pe} to prove Theorem \ref{big}.
 This is then followed by an application of the theory of moduli $\bQ$-${\bf b}$-divisor and \cite[Theorem 3.3]{A} to prove Theorem \ref{eff}.
 This leads to Corollary \ref{rela}, where we describe some asymptotic invariants of the relative anti-canonical divisor $-K_{X/Y}$.
 In Section 4, we prove Theorem \ref{antiK}, by first using the methodology of \cite{EG} to show the inequality for $\kappa(Y,-K_Y)=0$ then using the Iitaka fibrations to obtain the general case.
 In section 5, we discuss related questions and possible generalizations.\\

-{\bf Acknowledgements:} I would like to thank my advisor Jungkai Alfred Chen for his valuable advice and encouragement.
+\textbf{Acknowledgements:} I would like to thank my advisor Jungkai Alfred Chen for his valuable advice and encouragement.
 This work can not be done without his consistent support and enlightening suggestions.
-I want to thank Yoshinori Gongyo for his inspiring classes during his visit to National Taiwan University in 2019, and for his help and detailed explanations of his works.
+I want to thank Yoshinori Gongyo for his inspiring classes during his visit to the National Taiwan University in 2019 and for his help and detailed explanations of his works.
 I thank Meng Chen and Qi Zhang for answering my questions.
 I would like to thank David Wen for his helpful comments about writing techniques.
 Next, I want to thank Yoshinori Gongyo and Sho Ejiri for reading my preprint, this article was inspired by their work in \cite{EG}.
-Also, I want to thank the reviewer gives many fruitful comments on this paper.
+Also, I want to thank the reviewer for many useful comments on this paper.
 Next, I want to thank Marta Benozzo and Iacopo Brivio for pointing out errors in the proof of Theorem \ref{eff} after this article had been published online and for their fruitful comment on this revised version.

-I would also like to thank the National Taiwan University, National Center of Theoretical Sciences, and the Ministry of Science and Technology of Taiwan for their generous support.
-Finally, I want to thank Ching-Jui Lai, Jheng-Jie Chen, Chih-Wei Chang, Hsin-Ku Chen, Hsueh-Yung Lin, Bin Nguyen, Iacopo Brivio, and Shi-Xin Wang for their helpful suggestions and encouragements.
+I would also like to thank the National Taiwan University, the National Center of Theoretical Sciences, and the Ministry of Science and Technology of Taiwan for their generous support.
+Finally, I want to thank Ching-Jui Lai, Jheng-Jie Chen, Chih-Wei Chang, Hsin-Ku Chen, Hsueh-Yung Lin, Bin Nguyen, and Shi-Xin Wang for their helpful suggestions and encouragement.